 As we discussed in foundations, a security engineering team is driven by reducing risks to an overall mission.
 This may put the security team’s goals at odds with partner engineering teams.
-Outside influence is often perceived as friction.
-When security builders are not viewed as partners, security teams tend to exert unhealthy influence on engineering decisions.
+Outside influences on engineering can easily be perceived as friction.
+When security builders are not viewed as engineers or partners… those security teams tend to exert unhealthy influence on engineering decisions.

 This pattern may be more familiar by another name.
 In IT, it can be described as Shadow IT.
-Any team left unsupported by engineering resources often finds itself hiring contractors, managing development, finding employees fending for themselves with expensed SaaS products, and self hosting marketing efforts.
+Any team left unsupported by engineering resources often finds itself hiring contractors, managing development, finding employees fending for themselves with expensed SaaS products, and self hosting marketing efforts on strange platforms.

 Another well known example is the pattern of isolated Dev and Ops organizations which was famously remodeled with Google’s approach to SRE, or the DevOps movement, and migration into more efficient IaaS tooling.
 The early organizational anti-patterns of conflicting incentives were reworked and refocused into a more aligned model.